abelDv/abelDv/README.md

 <h2>👋 Sou Abel Borges! </h2>

 <p>
-  <strong> Sempre utilizei a programação para melhorar os processos da área de Recursos humanos (onde estive há quase 20 anos), tenho me atualizado em busca das tecnologias mais usadas no mercado.
+  <strong> Aoaixonado por tecnologia, sempre utilizei a programação para melhorar os processos da área de Recursos Humanos (quase 20 anos), tenho me atualizado em busca das tecnologias utilizadas pelo mercado.
 Minha intenção é migrar para a carreira da Programação Web.
   </strong> </br>
-(Always used programming to improve processes in the Human Resources area (where I have been for almost 20 years), I have been updating myself in search of the most used technologies in the market.
+(Passionate about technology, always used programming to improve processes in the Human Resources area (20 years), I have been updating myself in search of the most used technologies in the market.
 My intention is to migrate to a career in Web Programming.) </p>
 </br>

 ### Contatos: